A squared smoothing Newton method for semidefinite programming: Numerical experiments

 For more efficiency, we {apply} a certain first-order method to generate a starting point $ (X^0, y^0, Z^0) $ {to warmstart Algorithm \ref{alg-ssnm}}.
-Our choice is the routine based on a semi-proximal ADMM method \cite{yang2015sdpnal}, namely {\tt admmplus}, which is included in the package of {\tt {\tt SDPNAL+}}.
-The stopping tolerance (in terms of the maximal relative KKT residual, i.e., $\eta_{kkt}$) and the {maximum} number of iterations for {\tt admmplus} are denoted by $ {\tt tol}_0 $ and $ {\tt maxiter}_0 $, respectively.
-In our experiments, we set $ {\tt maxiter}_0 = 2000 $.
+Our choice is the routine based on a semi-proximal ADMM method \cite{yang2015sdpnal}.
+The stopping tolerance (in terms of the maximal relative KKT residual, i.e., $\eta_{KKT}$) and the maximum number of iterations for the warmstarting phase are denoted by $ {\tt tol}_0 $ and $ {\tt maxiter}_0 $, respectively.
+In our experiments, we set $ {\tt maxiter}_0 = 1000 $, and the computational time spent in the warmstarting phase will be included in the total computational time.
 We also notice that the performance of Algorithm \ref{alg-ssnm} depends sensitively on the choice of $ {\tt tol}_0 $.
 Hence, we set the value of $ {\tt tol}_0 $ differently for different classes of SDPs for more efficiency.

 For the parameters required in Algorithm \ref{alg-ssnm}, we set $ r = \hat r = 0.6 $, $ \eta = \tau = 0.2 $, $ \rho = 0.5 $ and $ \sigma = 10^{-8} $.
 However, since the initial smoothing parameter $ \hat \epsilon > 0 $ affects the performance of Algorithm \ref{alg-ssnm}, it is chosen differently for different classes of problems.